How to Start Print on Demand Shopify Store

 Print on demand (POD) is a business model in which customized or personalized products, such as t-shirts, mugs, accessories, gadgets, home appliances, and more, are produced only when product orders exist.

-How Does Print-on-Demand Business Work?
+How Does a Print-on-Demand Business Work?

-Here is a simple diagram from Shopify showing how the print-on-demand ecommerce business works in the real world.
+Here is a simple diagram from Shopify showing how the print-on-demand e-commerce business works in the real world.

 How Print on demand work diagram